Features

 • Students are involved in active learning

-• Students are all engaged
+• Students are all involved in higher order thinking

 • If given choices students choose to take risks and step out of their comfort zone